Norwegian-American Historical Association

-Norwegian-American Historical Association is a non-profit, member-supported organization dedicated to locating, collecting, preserving and interpreting the Norwegian-American experience.
+Norwegian American Historical Association is a non-profit, member-supported organization dedicated to locating, collecting, preserving and interpreting the Norwegian-American experience.
 It publishes scholarly books and maintains a historical archive, documenting research and interpretations of the American experience of immigrants from Norway.

 History

-On 4th day of February, 1926, the Norwegian-American Historical Association was incorporated by Knut Gjerset, Birger Osland, and O. E. Rolvaag.
-The organization was founded at St. Olaf College, in Northfield, Minnesota.
-Although the association is still located on the campus of St. Olaf, both institutions are independent entities.
+The first meeting of the Norwegian American Historical Association took place on October 6, 1925, in Northfield, Minnesota.
+By February 4, 1926, the Norwegian American Historical Association was incorporated by the State of Minnesota.
+Since its founding, the independent non-profit organization has been located on the campus of St. Olaf College, in Northfield, Minnesota.
+Both institutions are independent entities.

+The first executive board consisted of: